TEBRUS-Digital-Studio/legal/PRIVACY_POLICY.md

 1.  **Authentication:** To manage your identity via Google OAuth.
 2.  **Game Mechanics:** To track your "TEBCOINS" balance, your prediction history, and your "TEBREWS" earnings.
 3.  **Reward Fulfillment:** To verify your identity and deliver your earned rewards.
-4.  **Monetization:** To display advertisements and offerwalls (via PubScale, PlayTimeAds, etc.) which allow the App to remain free.
+4.   **Monetization & Survey Matching:** To display advertisements and **match you with relevant market research surveys** (via TheoremReach) based on your demographic profile.
-5.  **Fraud Prevention:** To detect cheating, use of bots, or multiple account abuse (which is strictly prohibited).
+5.   **Fraud Prevention & Data Quality:** To detect cheating, use of bots, multiple account abuse, **or bad-faith survey responses (e.g., inconsistent answers)** which may lead to reward reversals.
 6.  **Support:** To answer your inquiries via our NEO email services.

 ## 5. Third-Party Services and Data Sharing